 - Academic misconduct includes, but is not limited to, representing someone else's work as your own.
 Some examples of academic misconduct include turning in homework solutions that are copied from someone else, turning in source code prepared by someone else, and copying solutions from someone else on exams. - Academic misconduct also includes but is not limited to making postings or dissemination of course materials so that the poster or others can take advantage of the work of others.
-Specifically precluded is posting any homework or exam problems on any forums such as Chegg or similar foruims or accessing these forums to see if anyone else has posted or solved problems.
-Specifically precluded is also any Algenerated content such as ChatGPT or similar tools.
+Specifically precluded is posting any homework or exam problems on any forums such as Chegg or similar forums or accessing these forums to see if anyone else has posted or solved problems.

 Those that violate the academic conduct guidelines will, at the discretion of the instructor, receive either a grade of 0 for the work where academic misconduct occurred or a grade of F for the course.
-A grade of F will be assigned to any student that is caught using electronic forums such as Chegg (either posting or accessing) or ChatGPT for any part of this course.
+A grade of F will be assigned to any student where there is evidence that electronic forums such as Chegg (either posting or accessing) are used for any part of this course.